 Host-parasite system

-The black spot disease is a common fish infection in marine and freshwater ecosystems caused by Digenean trematodes (flukes) (e.g., Posthodiplostomum cuticola, Uvulifer ambloplitis, Crassiphiala bulboglossa and Apophallus brevis) (Kurochkin and Biserova 1996).
+The black spot disease is a common infection in marine and freshwater fishes caused by Digenean trematodes (flukes) (e.g., Posthodiplostomum cuticola, Uvulifer ambloplitis, Crassiphiala bulboglossa and Apophallus brevis) (Kurochkin and Biserova 1996).
 While some aspects of the ecology of these parasite species are relatively well studied (e.g., (Hoffman 1956; Hoffman and Putz 1965; Hunter 1933; Miller 1946; Ondrackova et al. 2004; Sinclair 1972), spatiotemporal infection patterns and their relation to environmental conditions remain poorly understood.
-Black spot-causing trematodes all have a similar complex life cycle requiring snails, fish and piscivorous birds as hosts (Figure 2).
+Black spot-causing trematodes all have a similar complex life cycles requiring snails, fishes and piscivorous birds as hosts (Figure 2).
 The parasite encysts under the skin, in the fins or the muscles of the fish host (Hoffman 1956; Krull 1932; 1934) where it can survive in a dormant form for several years (Hoffman and Putz 1965) until the infected fish is eaten by a bird.
 The distinctive black cyst symptom results from melanin pigment stimulation in the fish tissues induced by trematode cercaria penetration (Davis 1967; Lemly and Esch 1984a).
 Here, we consider black spot-causing trematodes as a guild because of their similar ecological requirements and symptoms in fishes.

 Akin to other parasitic diseases, the infection parameters of black spot disease can vary across time, space, and species.
 For example, the infection prevalence in bluegill sunfish (Lepomis macrochirus) is typically lowest in April/May reaching its maximum around September/October (Lemly and Esch 1984a; 1984b).
-This seasonal trend occurs because heavily infected fish are more susceptible to overwintering mortality leading to reduced infection levels in the population level in the spring and because new spring recruits gradually get infected throughout the summer by cercariae released from snails (Lemly and Esch 1984a; 1984b).
-Habitat characteristics that favor snail populations such as shallow waters, low water flow and abundant macrophytes have also been associated to increasing encounter probability and higher abundance and prevalence of the black spot disease in fish hosts (Marcogliese et al. 2001; Ondrackova et al. 2004) in lentic systems and in the littoral zone rather than the pelagic zone (Ondrackova et al. 2004).
+This seasonal trend occurs because heavily infected fish are more susceptible to overwintering mortality leading to reduced infection levels in the population in the spring, with new recruits gradually get infected by cercariae released from snails throughout the summer (Lemly and Esch 1984a; 1984b).
+Habitat characteristics that favor snail populations such as shallow waters, low water flow and abundant macrophytes in lentic, littoral habitats have also been associated with increasing encounter probability and higher abundance and prevalence of the black spot disease in fish hosts (Marcogliese et al. 2001; Ondrackova et al. 2004).
+(Ondrackova et al. 2004).
 Since black spot disease is caused by a parasite guild, a large range of fish species can be infected with some species more heavily infected than others.
 For instance, Lemly & Esch, (1984a) found that bluegill sunfish were more heavily infected than largemouth bass (Micropterus salmoides) because the two species differ in habitat preferences and suitability for U. ambloplitis.

 Study area